Not present in UK

 The tunnels created by their feeding leave trees weakened and susceptible to diseases and wind damage.
 The adults (beetles) can cause more-limited damage by feeding on foliage and eating young bark.
 Compounding the problem is that the pest spends most its life cycle concealed inside the tree or shrub, with little external evidence of its presence until after it has done most of its damage.

-Outbreaks in other EU Member States have led to the destruction of thousands of mature trees, and eradication costs of millions of euros.
+Outbreaks in EU Member States in continental Europe have led to the destruction of thousands of mature trees, and eradication costs of millions of euros.

 A European Commission emergency measure passed in 2008 to prevent CLB being accidentally introduced to the EU cited the following species of trees and shrubs known to be hosts of CLB.